izderadicka/audioserve/crates/media_info/README.md

 ## requirements

-Under Linux you'll need regular build environment (gcc, make ...) and nasm/yasm and zlib and bz2lib to build this crate.
+Under Linux you'll need regular build environment (gcc, make, pkg-config ...) and nasm/yasm and zlib and bz2lib to build this crate.

+Can also be statically linked with ffmpeg libraries - features partially-static or static (former statically links only ffmpeg libraries, later tries to link everything statically).

-Build process requires wget and access to Internet to get ffmpeg-4.1 source.
+Static build process requires wget and access to Internet to get ffmpeg source.